NicolasOhe/popular-github-repos/README.md

 The requirements were to spend about 4 hours of work.
 A couple of things are therefore missing: type safety, tests, and a proper style theming.

-On the other hand, I chose to migrate to redux, because I believe that a centralized state management is the best feature of modern frameworks, although for an app of this size, it is bit unnecessary.
+On the other hand, I chose to migrate to redux, because I believe that a centralized state management is the best feature of modern frameworks, although for an app of this size, it is a bit unnecessary.